1. UNSW is a Restricted Parking Area

 4. Driving on Unmarked Roadways

-Parking or driving any mode of vehicle across footpaths, grassed and landscaped areas is prohibited.
+Driving on footpaths, grassed and landscape areas is prohibited.

-In instances where the nature of works makes it essential to park a vehicle on landscaped areas, permission must be sought and obtained by emailing Security and Traffic Management Parking Office.
+In instances where the nature of works makes it essential to park a vehicle on the roadside (outside of a marked bay), footpaths, grassed or landscaped areas, approval must be sought and obtained by emailing Security and Traffic Management Parking Office.

 If approved, barriers must be placed around the work area and the work registered on Schedule of Events (SOE) by emailing Security Services.

 5. Parking Areas

 UNSW 24/7 Permit holders may park in any "UNSW Permit Holder" marked bay.
 Parking in casual visitor bays all vehicles must have a current session with CellOPark.
 UNSW 24/7, After Hours and One Day Parking Permits are not valid for parking in casual visitor bays.

 Parking outside a marked bay or contrary to the sign displayed is an offense against the Motor Traffic Act.
 All vehicles must park wholly within marked bays and must not utilise more than one parking space.
 Parking a vehicle on UNSW property is a privilege, not a right, and is made available only under the policies established in these current University Parking Rules.